NxPKG/khulnasoft-docs/content/waf/rate-limiting-rules/create-account-dashboard.md

 {{<Aside type="note" header="Notes">}}
 * Account-level rate limiting configuration requires an Enterprise plan with a paid add-on.
 * At the API level, custom rate limiting rulesets are regular [custom rulesets](/waf/custom-rulesets/) with one or more rate limiting rules.
-The concept of custom rate limiting ruleset exists only in the Cloudflare dashboard to make it clear that you are configuring and deploying rate limiting rules at the account level.
+The concept of custom rate limiting ruleset exists only in the Khulnasoft dashboard to make it clear that you are configuring and deploying rate limiting rules at the account level.
 {{</Aside>}}

 ## 1. Create a custom rate limiting ruleset

 To create a new custom rate limiting ruleset:

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/), and select your account.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com/), and select your account.

 2. Go to Account Home > **WAF** > **Rate limiting rulesets**.